 What happens in its absence also illustrates the significance of cultivating reading comprehension.
 Recent test scores have led to concerns among educators, according to EdWeek.
 Both 4th- and 8th-grade students performed on par with students in the 1990s, and about one-third in each grade could not read at the basic achievement level.

-In addition to all these benefits, reading comprehension also plays an essential role in helping to develop lifelong learning in students.
-Students with high reading comprehension levels tend to develop a strong love of learning and see education as exciting and enriching rather than a chore or obligation.
+In addition to benefiting students, teaching reading comprehension also plays an essential role in helping educators foster lifelong learning.
+Students with high comprehension levels tend to develop a love of learning and view education as engaging rather than obligatory.

-Fresno Pacific University’s Reading Comprehension Courses for Teachers
+Online Reading Comprehension Courses for Teachers at FPU

 Fresno Pacific University has two courses addressing reading comprehension as part of its catalog of online professional development courses for educators.
 One is the Content Comprehension: Helping Students Read & Understand course, which helps teachers develop strategies for working with struggling student readers.
 The other is the Close Reading Strategies course, which teaches educators how to create more active, engaged, thoughtful student readers.